ynput/ayon-documentation/website/docs/dev_requirements.md

 AYON is a modular project, the AYON server lies at the core of it, so to develop for AYON  we need an instance of it either in the localhost or in a remote server, refer to the [Admin Server Deployment](admin_server_deployment.md) for more.

-AYON is written in [**Python 3 (3.9.x)**](#python) and addheres to the versions defined in the [VFX Reference Platform](https://vfxplatform.com/).
+AYON is written in [**Python 3 (3.9.x)**](#python) and adheres to the versions defined in the [VFX Reference Platform](https://vfxplatform.com/).

-Some parts are kept on Python 2.7.x for compatibility purposes with, until all supported third-party software are updated to a newer Python version, you can see the progress at the [VFX Python3 tracker](https://vfxpy.com/).
+Some parts are kept on Python 2.7.x for compatibility purposes until all supported third-party software are updated to a newer Python version, you can see the progress at the [VFX Python3 tracker](https://vfxpy.com/).

 The main requirements needed to run and build AYON are: